Kafiristan: Ancient history

 Ancient Kapiśa janapada, located south-east of the Hindukush, included and is related to Kafiristan.
 The Chinese pilgrim Xuanzang who visited Kapisa in 644 AD calls it Kai-pi-shi(h) (迦畢試; standard Chinese: Jiābìshì < Middle Chinese ZS: *kɨɑ-piɪt̚-ɕɨH).
 Xuanzang describes Kai-pi-shi as a flourishing kingdom ruled by a Buddhist kshatriya king holding sway over ten neighbouring states, including Lampaka, Nagarahara, Gandhara and Bannu.
 Until the 9th century AD, Kapiśi remained the second capital of the Shahi dynasty of Kabul.
 Kapiśa was known for goats and their skin.
 Xuanzang talks of Shen breed of horses from Kapiśa (Kai-pi-shi).
 There is also a reference to Chinese emperor Taizong being presented with an excellent breed of horses in 637 AD by an envoy from Chi-pin (Kapisa).
 Further evidence from Xuanzang shows that Kai-pi-shi produced a variety of cereals, many kinds of fruits, and a scented root called yu-kin, probably of the grass khus, or vetiver.
 The people used woollen and fur clothes; also gold, silver and copper coins.
 Objects of merchandise from all parts were found here.

 Medieval history

-The area extending from modern Nooristan to Kashmir was known as "Peristan", a vast area containing a host of "Kafir" cultures and Indo-European languages that became Islamized over a long period.
+The area extending from modern Nuristan to Kashmir was known as "Peristan", a vast area containing a host of "Kafir" cultures and Indo-European languages that became Islamized over a long period.
 Earlier, it was surrounded by Buddhist states and societies which temporarily extended literacy and state rule to the region.
 The journey to the region was perilous according to reports of Chinese pilgrims Faxian and Song Yun.
 The decline of Buddhism resulted in the region becoming heavily isolated.
 The Islamization of the nearby Badakhshan began in the 8th century and Peristan was surrounded by Muslim states in the 16th century.
 The Kalash people of lower Chitral are the last surviving heirs of the area.